Medicare Advantage Plans

 • Diabetic retinopathy screenings

-Note: It is important to remember that Medicare Advantage vision benefits vary by plan, carrier, and location.
+Note: Medicare Advantage vision benefits vary by plan, carrier, and location.
 Always consult a licensed professional for personalized guidance.

-Medicare Part A provides vision coverage only for emergency or medically necessary care.
+Medicare Part A provides vision coverage mainly for emergency or medically necessary care.
 This typically includes treatment for traumatic injuries to the eye or inpatient hospital care related to a vision-related condition.

 Part A may cover: